 If the hotel or resort has pre-assigned a specific room to you that is not available when you arrive, it's possible other rooms are clean and vacant.
 Take a chance, as a honeymoon couple, and nicely suggest that the hotel might want to upgrade you (without charge) to a more expensive room.
 Or if you're about to fall asleep on your feet, tell the reservations clerk you are willing to accept a room-level downgrade.

 Regardless of whether or not you leave the premises before your room is ready, ask the bellman, concierge, or front-desk clerk to store your luggage.
 Remove all valuables beforehand, and be sure to get a receipt.
 Not having to drag a week's worth of clothing around while you wait will provide immediate relief.
 Before you depart, freshen up in the hotel bathroom.
 And If you've packed an extra outfit in your carry-on, change into it before you go outside.

 Request Early Check-In When You Make a Reservation

 While there's no guarantee your hotel or resort will honor this, if you make hotel reservations in advance, the request is in the system and rooms are available early—and you good-naturedly mention to the front desk that this is your honeymoon—there's a chance you can fly into your love nest that much earlier.

 04 of 10

 Use the Hotel Spa

-If the property has a spa, ask if you can use the facilities before check-in.
-If the answer is yes, you'll have a place to shower, have a snack, and perhaps even snooze while your room is readied.
-Some hotel spas offer "jetlag" treatments, and that could be just what you need to start your trip off feeling perkier.Continue to 5 of 10 below.
+If the property has a spa, ask permission to use the facilities before check-in.
+If the answer is yes, you can shower, have a snack, and perhaps even snooze there while your room is readied.
+Some hotel spas offer "jetlag" treatments, and one might help you to start your trip off feeling perkier.Continue to 5 of 10 below.

 05 of 10